 Mongolia is a landlocked, upper middle-income country located in the heart of Central Asia, between Russia and China.
-With 3 million people it has one of the world’s lowest population density iat an average of 1.5 square kilometers per person, making access to health care and other amenities very difficult.
+With 3 million people it has one of the world’s lowest population densities, making access to health care and other amenities very difficult.
 An estimated 30% of the population maintains a traditional pastoral nomadic lifestyle, spreading themselves over the 1.62 million square kilometers of land with livestock outnumbering people 17 to one.

 Starting in the late 20th century, mining became central to Mongolia’s economy.
 Copper, gold and coal, are the primary mineral resources in Mongolia.
 Until 1990, one third of the country’s gross domestic product (GDP) was dependent on the Soviet Union.
 That economic paradigm ended abruptly in 1990 with the imminent breakup of the Soviet Union.

 Rapid development from foreign investment peaked in 2011 to 2013.
 In 2011 Mongolia was the fastest growing economy in the world.
 Since then, foreign investment has dropped by more than 75%, and the local currency has devalued against the dollar by 70%.
 Mongolia is currently in a deep recession.